CATEGORY

 If the company’s local PMET share is at least 70% (pegged to the 20th percentile of firms economy-wide), the applicant would still earn at least 10 points to not penalise companies for having a high percentage of local employees.

-Getting professional immigration services can get your application the boost it needs so foreign employees can finally secure their Singapore EPs.
-They not only simplify the entire process but can also help expedite applications.
+Getting professional immigration services can get your application the boost it needs, so foreign employees can finally secure their Singapore EPs.
+They not only simplify the entire process, but can also help expedite applications.
 We at Lanturn have a great team of immigration experts that can help secure the proper work passes for our clients.
+Reach out to us today if you would like to learn more.